 - Simizu Island

-- 7 Commandos Beach or Entulala Island (depending on company)
+- 7 Commandos Beach or Entulala Island (depending on the company)

-Best tour operator for El Nido Tour A: The island hopping day trip favorites are the Alternative Cafe and The Art Cafe.
-Just about everyone with a boat will offer a tour, but both of these companies have been around a long time and run quality tours.
+Best tour operator for El Nido Tour A: You can book Tour A in person in town or during high season we highly suggest booking online in advance to secure your dates.
+Book online here for only $32 with Viator.
 We traveled with The Alternative Cafe for El Nido tour A (Better Food), and we went with The Art Cafe for the El Nido Tour C (Bigger/Better Boat).

 Related Article: El Nido Tour C